okyeron/OMX-27/Docs.md

 Typical drum use would be Bass Drum, Snare, Closed HiHat, Open HiHat (The default note numbers are mapped to these in the GM drum map).

+**Quick Keys**
+Grids has many quick keys.
+Pressing these keys will quickly jump the display to select a specific parameter which can be adjusted with the encoder.

 Keys/Commands:
  - AUX is sequencer Start/Stop